Gurobi/modeling-examples/gurobi_days_digital_2023/intro_to_gurobipy/README.md

 # Introduction to Gurobi Python API
-This notebook was used for the Gurobi Python API session at Gurobi Days Digital 2023.
+This notebook was used for the Gurobi Python API session at Gurobi Days Digital.
 It will walk you through the basics of the Gurobi Python API.
-The video of the session can be watched [here](https://vimeo.com/830685647/c7f9971fda)

 ## View the notebook